yarynakorduba/aminer-publications-dia/README.md

 # DILA AMiner Publications Project
-_Hello! :) We are Lisbora (SEM) and Yaryna (CS), this is our project submission for DILA exercise.
+_Hello! :) We are Lisbora Likaj (SEM) and Yaryna Korduba (CS), this is our project submission for DILA exercise.
 We are both following our first master semester at TuGraz and are very excited to get to know more about the field of Data Science.
 This is our very first Data Science related project, so we are aware that the solutions found for the task are not the most optimal ones.
 Besides the struggles , we were very excited during the whole project and learnt a lot about data processing, cleaning and queries.